ezntek/ezntek.github.io/content/posts/WhatsApp is Bad, move to Signal (20250514T1714).md

 WhatsApp also steals and sells your data whenever they feel like it.
 Of course, nobody will tell you this.
 Search engines have already been ce,nsored.
 [This article is the tip of the iceberg](https://medium.com/illumination/how-whatsapp-secretly-collects-and-shares-your-data-26b643e45928), you can access it on https://removepaywalls.com if you don't have a medium account.

 No source will tell you the truth, that they could technically decrypt your chats and leak them.
 There is a reason that criminals don't actually use WhatsApp, or journalists; because they know their data will be compromised and that they can be tracked.
-I can't be assed to find 50 articles for you on this, but a good starting point for your own discussion is that, **if it's so private, why can't we prove it with cold, hard evidence, that being the code that WhatsApp runs on?**
+I can't be assed to find 50 articles for you on this.
+However, a good starting point for your own discussion is that, **if it's so private, why can't we prove it with cold, hard evidence, that being the code that WhatsApp runs on?**

 ## The solution